DCsunset/DCsunset/README.md

 ## About Me

-A busy CS student interested in developing open-source and free software.
+I am currently a CS student interested in storage and networking system and with a great passion for NixOS and Emacs.

 - Commonly Used Languages: TypeScript, Rust, Python, Go, C++/C
 - Operating Systems: NixOS